Okeanos/ssh-cert-demo/README.md

 - [ssh](https://www.openssh.com) SSH implementation

 ## Getting started

+What's included?

+### Docker with Docker Compose

+1. Run the `setup.sh` script to generate an SSH certificate authority & SSH certificates.
+2. Run `docker compose up -d` to start the stack

+### FCOS Based using VirtualBox

 1. Run the `setup.sh` script to download the latest CoreOS image and generate an SSH certificate authority.
 2. Run the `deploy.sh` script for each SSH certificate VM you want to configure and spawn.